opengeogroep/AERIUS-QGIS-plugins/docs/3.4/04_generate_calc_input.md

 Buildings can either be created from a (single) polygon layer or a point layer containing a diameter value (for circular buildings).

 The id field should contain the same integer value as used in the emission source pointing to it.
 The generated GML will automatically contain the right localId values referring to the buildings.

 ### Calculation Points

 ![dialog](img/generate_aerius_calculator_input_dlg_cp.png)

-Those are typically stand alone GML files to upload to AERIUS Connect for calulating depositions at your own locations.
+Those are typically stand alone GML files to upload to AERIUS Connect for calulating depositions at your peronally picked locations.
 The input must be a point layer.

 ### Diurnal Variation